MED0000962857 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Many factors play a role in the healing process and how well a scar matures.
 These can include:

-• EGenetic predisposition (eg keloid)
+• EGenetic predisposition (eg keloid) or ethnicity

-• ESkin tone/type
+• ESkin tone/type and quality

 • EPhysical activity and movement after surgery